 - Asbestosis is related to asbestos

-Eventually the body is not able to remove harmful types of dust from the lungs.
+Eventually, the body is not able to remove harmful types of dust from the lungs.
 Dust stuck in the lungs causes inflammation which leads to tissue scarring diminishing the

 lung capacity to bring in oxygen and expel carbon dioxide.

-The scarring of tissue of the lungs can lead to heart disease due to blood restriction.
+The scarring of the tissue of the lungs can lead to heart disease due to blood restriction.
 Early signs and symptoms may not manifest for years and may go unnoticed by workers.
 It is imperative that Workers’ Health is continually examined and it’s the key in early detection.

 Workers’ at greater risk may have been exposed to:

 - dust over the exposure limit for many years

 - dust at very high concentration (< 10 x exposure limit) on repeated occasions.

 Prevention and protection Section 135 of the Mining and Quarrying Safety and Health Regulation (2001) and section 89 of the Coal Mining Safety and Health Regulation (2001) require that workers’ exposure does not exceed the exposure limit applying to specific dust hazards.
 The management of risk must be established by a competent person, such as an occupational hygienist.
 The risk process may include specific risk assessment techniques.